Oilseed press: Nutritional value of products

 No matter the design, the same end products are obtained from the operation of an oilseed press.
 After the oil is removed from the oilseed, an oilseed meal or cake remains.
 This valuable by-product is especially rich in protein.
 Aside from safflower and sunflower meal, most oilseed meals contain around 40% crude protein.
 Although this allows most oilseed meals to be readily applied as protein supplements for ruminants such as cattle, the truth is that many of these meals have undesirable amino acid ratios or exhibit poor digestibility which limits their use in swine and poultry diets.

 An exception to this trend is soybean meal.
 It possesses an excellent amino acid profile, a low fibre content, high digestibility, and high crude protein levels ranging from 44 to 50%.
 These advantages, including soybean meal’s high lysine content of 6.5%, make it a very appropriate protein supplement in poultry and swine as well as ruminant diets.
 In fact, soybean meal accounts for 63% of the protein feed sources that are utilized globally.
 This surpasses the next-leading canola meal, which is also nutritionally adept for feeding to poultry and swine, by a full 51%.

 In addition to the meal, the oil that is procured from oilseed presses possesses nutritive benefits.
 Oils are naturally energy-dense materials that constitute about 25% of the total caloric intake of the typical individual.
 Particularly, vegetable oils are composed mainly of unsaturated fats (EUFIC, 2014; Indiana University 2014; Zambiazi et al., 2007), which include the essential omega-3 and -6 polyunsaturated fatty acids.
 Animal-based fats, in contrast, contain saturated fats, which are linked to cardiovascular disease.

 Different oilseed species possess unique fatty acid profiles.
 This same principle applies to the oil contents of various oilseeds as well.
 For example, while canola typically exhibits an oil content of around 40-45 %, soybeans consist of about 20% oil.
-Despite these specifics, it is important to note that the amount of oil extracted depends on the efficiency of the extraction process (Lardy, 2008).
+Despite these specifics, the amount of oil extracted depends on the efficiency of the extraction process (Lardy, 2008).
 Decreased oil yield is detrimental in the perspective of oil production, yet is potentially beneficial for livestock producers since the leftover cake’s nutritive value is augmented.